The Obsequities of an Egyptian Cat

 Within earshot of the conversation but well-insulated in the dim light of a temple storeroom, Senur the temple cat raised his ears at the words.
 He stretched to an even more comfortable pose and heaved a soft sigh.
 “There they go again, carrying on about the trouble,” he said to himself.
 “They forget that the granary is getting low and won’t be filled with corn and barley again for awhile.
 Then the trouble will go away and there won’t be anything more to complain about.”

-granary.
-Though not often, the place could be overrun by locusts and
+Though not often, the place could be overrun by locusts

-wasn’t a grand place like the House of the Great Cat, but it suited
+grand place like the House of the Great Cat, but it

-him, the only feline allowed inside the halls and corridors.
+suited him, the only feline allowed inside the halls and

 “I wished they’d just move the silos out of the courtyard,” Senur grumbled on, “then everything wouldn’t look so shabby and invite trouble in the first place.”